Demand a Seat

 What does Demand a Seat’s training cover?

-The program generally consists of sessions (two-hours each) that are offered virtually. .
+The program generally consists of seven sessions (two-hours each) that are offered virtually over the course of 4 months.
 Additional optional sessions will also be offered as an opportunity to meet and network with cohort members and to practice skills that are taught during the training sessions.
-The spring 2023 cohort schedule is in development and will be announced soon.
+Check out the Spring 2023 Demand a Seat Curriculum and Schedule for more information.

 What if I cannot make all of the training sessions?